OvidiuN19/aws-docker-private-ec2-alb/README.md

 # AWS-Secure-Docker-Deployment-Private-EC2-ALB-

-This project demonstrates a secure AWS architecture where a Dockerized web application runs on a private EC2 instance, exposed via an Application Load Balancer (ALB).
+This project demonstrates a secure AWS architecture where a Dockerized web application is deployed on a private EC2 instance and exposed to the internet via an Application Load Balancer.

 ## Key Skills Demonstrated